-Walnut fudge, also known as Milk and Cocoa fudge is a traditional East Indian sweet made for Christmas!
-Made in various shapes and sizes, chunks or molded, it’s also the perfect dish for a dinner with friends or a potluck.
+Walnut fudge, also known as Milk and Cocoa fudge is a traditional East Indian dessert made for Christmas!
+Made in various shapes and sizes, chunks or molded, it’s also the perfect dessert for a dinner with friends or a potluck.
 Try one and you can’t resist another!

 Ever wondered why the traditional walnut fudge made by East Indians can be moulded?
 Me too!
 I haven’t found any real answer to this other than ‘It’s because we dry the milk a different way!’ or ‘It’s because we use the vanilla cream recipe!’
-Anyways, if you’re wondering how to make the East Indian Walnut Fudge, here’s the full recipe.
+And not every family in our community does it.
+Many just cut it like normal fudge.
+So that’s another question.
+Why do some East Indians mould fudge?
+Anyways, if you’re wondering how to make this delicious Walnut Fudge, here’s the full recipe.

-What are the ingredients for the East Indian Walnut Fudge?
+What are the ingredients for the Cocoa Walnut Fudge?

 All you need to make this Christmas sweet is milk, sugar, butter, vanilla essence, ground walnuts, and cocoa powder or cacao powder.

-You’ll find that this East Indian Milk and Cocoa Fudge or East Indian Walnut Fudge follows a similar process as the Vanilla Cream.
+You’ll find that this Milk and Cocoa Fudge or Walnut Fudge follows a similar process as the Vanilla Cream.
 There’s just a slight difference with the walnuts and the cocoa or cacao.

 Start by grinding the walnuts to a powder and setting aside.
 A paste of the walnuts is okay to use too.